What is Obsessive Compulsive Disorder?

 -

-Exposure and Response Prevention (ERP): This mode of treatment is based
+Exposure and Response Prevention (ERP): This mode of treatment is based on a

-can unlearn previous behavioural patterns4.
-It involves
+unlearn previous behavioural patterns4.
+It involves exposure to

-preventing the previously learned distress-reducing responses.
-Exposure
+previously learned distress-reducing responses.
+Exposure can be in-vivo or

-can be in-vivo or imagination based
+imagination based

 -

-Cognitive Behavioural Therapy: The vicious cycle of anxiety-provoking triggers, ensuing obsessions,
+Cognitive Behavioural Therapy: The vicious cycle of anxiety-provoking

-and interplay of interpretations and compulsions is of key importance.
+triggers, ensuing obsessions, and interplay of interpretations and

-Various cognitive strategies are applied to address this.ย ย
+compulsions is of key importance.
+Various cognitive strategies are applied

 -

-Medication: Selective Serotonin Reuptake Inhibitors (SSRIs) are usually
+Medication: Selective Serotonin Reuptake Inhibitors (SSRIs) are usually the

-cases involves the use of Serotonin and Norepinephrine Reuptake Inhibitors
+involves the use of Serotonin and Norepinephrine Reuptake Inhibitors

 (SNRIs).
 Both lines of treatment are widely accepted and are often used in